rweigel/phys260/Lenzs_Law/Lenzs_Law.md

 A changing magnetic flux through a closed conducting loop _induces_ the flow of a current in the loop.

 In this activity, we will deal with a conducting loop that has a current that is not driven by a battery -- it will be driven by a change in magnetic flux through the loop.
-This change will _induce_ a current and this induced current will create what we will refer to as an _induced_ magnetic field.
+This change will _induce_ a current, and this induced current will create what we will refer to as an _induced_ magnetic field.

-%Some modern cell phones can be "wirelessly" re--charged using induced currents.
-Instead of charging a cell phone using currents from a power outlet (which can be thought of as a battery), the cell phone is charged using currents induced by a changing magnetic flux through a conducting loop in your cell phone.

 The general equation for magnetic flux is: